Pierre-LouisBJT/PP_P2P_ML/README.md

 ## The data

 You need to download the dataset ml-100k.
-It is avaliable here : https://grouplens.org/datasets/movielens/100k/
+It is available here : https://grouplens.org/datasets/movielens/100k/

 ## The config file